Area chambers urge support of local businesses

 More information about how the public can support the business and retail sector can be found at www.KeepCapeStrong.com, which includes information related to all of Cape Girardeau County.

 According to survey conducted Friday by the National Federation of Independent Business (NFIB), 76% of small businesses in America are being negatively impacted by the coronavirus outbreak while only 5% say the impact has been positive.
-Those businesses, according to NFIB, are likely providing "essential services" or are experiencing stronger sales due to a sharp rise in demand for certain products, goods or services.
+Those businesses, according to NFIB, are likely providing essential services or are experiencing stronger sales due to a sharp rise in demand for certain products, goods or services.

 Of the businesses that are being negatively impacted, the NFIB survey found 23% are experiencing supply-chain disruptions, 54% are seeing slower sales and 9% report having more sick employees than usual.

-In Missouri, 80% of the state's businesses have fewer than 10 employees.
+In Missouri, 80% of the states businesses have fewer than 10 employees.

 Do you crave business news?
 Check out B Magazine, and the B Magazine email newsletter.
-Check it out at semissourian.com/newsletters to find out more.
+Check it out at www.semissourian.com/newsletters to find out more.